Skip to main content

 The version of finalizer binaries and Gradle plugin differ from SDK version.
 This is deliberate.

-You have to configure the Maven repository where the Android release SDK is available.
+You have to configure the Maven repository where the Android SDK is available.
 There are multiple choices.

 tip